 Devs/Monitorson your system drive, reboot, and Bob’s your uncle!

-If you plan on playing games on an OCS Amiga 500 with Kickstart 1.2/1.3 (a most prestigious choice 🧐), you’ll need to emulate an actual NTSC chipset.
+If you plan on playing games on an OCS/ECS Amiga 500 with Kickstart 1.2/1.3 (a most prestigious choice 🧐), you’ll need to emulate an actual NTSC chipset.
 It’s very simple: just tick NTSC in the Chipset configuration section.
 Now, if you turn on automatic aspect ratio management in WinUAE (in the Filter section select Fullscreen (TV) or Fullscreen (Max) scaling and set Aspect Ratio Correction to Automatic), WinUAE will apply the correct aspect ratio correction right from the boot screen.
-But like I explained previously, this only works if you’re happy with the image being automatically stretched to fill the whole screen.
-If we want to keep using our exact scaling methods, the automatic aspect ratio correction won’t work, so we’ll need to incorporate the NTSC-stretch ourselves into our scaling factors as shown below:
+But as I explained previously, this only works if you’re happy with the image being automatically stretched to fill the whole screen.
+If we want to keep using our exact scaling methods, the automatic aspect ratio correction won’t work, so we’ll need to incorporate the NTSC stretch ourselves into our scaling factors as shown below:

 |Equivalent CRT size|